Skip to main content

 Matt’s other complaint—and I think this is what everything else really boils down to—is: WP Engine doesn’t give back enough to WordPress, in Matt’s estimation.

 Matt showed some numbers onscreen at WCUS, comparing Automattic’s contributions to WP Engine’s.
-But I’m not going to repeat them because I’m certain they’re distorted.
+But I’m not going to repeat them because I’m certain they’re heavily distorted.
 Besides, I’m not sure the two companies’ work can, or should, be considered directly comparable in the first place.
 They do different things in different ways, and there’s no law or license mandating either of them do anything to begin with.

 Regardless, Matt seems irked that WP Engine isn’t abiding by the “Five for the Future” program, outlined on WordPress.org.
 Five for the Future asks that if you benefit from WordPress, you give back 5% of your time directly to that open-source project, which I think pretty much everyone can agree is a very noble and admirable aspiration that companies such as these involved should probably be doing.